What is Zero Trust Architecture? 9 Steps to Implementation

 Low-risk processes are often good candidates for the first round of migration because moving them won’t cause critical business downtime.

-Meanwhile, cloud-based critical resources are good candidates overall because placing controls around them protect sensitive data and services.
+Meanwhile, cloud-based critical resources are good candidates because placing controls around them protects sensitive data and services.
 When putting the controls around these processes, however, you should engage in a cost-benefit analysis that includes:

 - Performance